n1tehawk/papertiger/Readme.txt

 Installation instructions
 =========================
-- prerequisites: Linux machine.
+- prerequisites: Linux (virtual) machine.
 Windows support may come later.
 - prerequisites: have sane installed and configured for your scanner.
 E.g.: aptitude install sane-utils
 - prerequisites: have tesseract installed and configured.
 E.g.: